thepepeinc/book-of-kek/chapter-1-historical-lore/the-creator-matt-furie.md

 ![The Night Riders](<../.gitbook/assets/The Night Riders.jpg>)

-Matt is the creator of Pepe the Frog, which appeared in “Boy’s Club” for the first time.
+Matt is the creator of Pepe the Frog, who appeared in “Boy’s Club” for the first time on his Myspace in 2005.
+In 2006 "Boy's Club" was published by Teenage Dinosaur and subsequently picked up by Buenaventura Press (who also published "Boy's Club 2" and "Boy's Club 3") and later Fantagraphics.
+"Boys Club 4," the most recent entry in the series, was published by Pigeon Press in 2011.

 Matt also appears in "Feels Good Man" - a documentary about Pepe the Frog, the ups and downs of being Pepe’s creator and the socio-political battles he went through with and for Pepe.